robmikh/minesweeper-rs/README.md

 ```

 ### UWP
+**The current IFrameworkView/IFrameworkViewSource implementation is incredibly hacky.
+It probably leaks.
+The current state is for research only.**

 Running the sample as a UWP application can be done by building for a `*-uwp-windows-msvc` target and then registering the app.
 NOTE: AppManifest.xml currently assumes `x86_64-uwp-windows-msvc` but can be updated.
 ```
 cargo +local build --target x86_64-uwp-windows-msvc